cmbrandt/std-algorithms/README.md

 # stl-algorithm
-My own implementations of algorithms from the C++ Standard Library
+My implementation of algorithms and other facilities from the C++ Standard Library.